In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can organic meat birds be raised on the ground floor with access to the outdoors and non-organic birds raised on the 2nd and 3rd floors of the same barn?
 (393)

-Using the same barn for organic and non-organic poultry production would be very difficult to achieve.
-For the ground floor of a barn to be considered a “separate production unit,” complete separation would need to be ensured and documented.
+While the standards do not strictly prohibit this, using the same barn for organic and non-organic poultry production would be very difficult to achieve.
+For the ground floor of a barn to be considered a “separate production unit” (see Clause 3 ‘production unit”), complete separation would need to be ensured and documented.
 This would include having completely separate watering systems, air flows, pest control, biosecurity, effective equipment systems for dust control, feed and input delivery, storage, and preparation activities.
 Clear identification and separation of flocks would be required by breed and/or by stage of production.

 Organic layers confined indoors #